jfnavarro/st_pipeline/README.md

     cd stpipeline

-To install the pipeline type then
+To install the pipeline type

     python setup.py build
     python setup.py install

-To run a test type (you need internet connection to run the tests)
+To run a test type

     python setup.py test
+    python -m unittest testrun.py

 To see the different options type